maithilish/gotz/notes/readme.txt

 --------------------

 after moving messages.properties to src/main/resources/locale, run
-mvn eclipse:eclipse to update the location
+mvn eclipse:eclipse to update the location.
+This flattens the resources folders and to make them hierarchical, select the folders and use build path context menu to exclude them.

 don't externalize model classes !!!